Appliscale/xprof/README.md

 ## Erlang records

-Elrang record syntax is supported in the queries and works similar to the Erlang shell.
+Erlang record syntax is supported in the queries and works similar to the Erlang shell.
 XProf keeps a single global list of loaded record definitions.
 Record definitions can be loaded at startup time from modules listed in app env `load_records` or at runtime calling `xprof_core:rr(Module)` (see documentation